 Duck was brilliant for brainstorming, but Aria needed systematic research and professional documentation.
 She switched to Claude.ai, her “documentation powerhouse.”

 Research Phase 1 — the educational infrastructure.
-Claude pulled up Hillsboro’s Audio-Visual Production pathway, one of three academies that had recently earned Model Status.
-The program featured a state-of-the-art recording studio, green screen technology, a professional news set, a control room with desktop editing stations, weekly news broadcasts (Burro Express) produced entirely by students, teacher Dawn Marek leading with industry-standard training, and IC (Industry Credential) and DE (Dual Enrollment) options for college credit.
+Claude pulled up Valleyboro’s Audio-Visual Production pathway, one of three academies that had recently earned Model Status.
+The program featured a state-of-the-art recording studio, green screen technology, a professional news set, a control room with desktop editing stations, weekly news broadcasts (Burro Express) produced entirely by students, teacher Fawn Warak leading with industry-standard training, and IC (Industry Credential) and DE (Dual Enrollment) options for college credit.
 “This isn’t just a hobby program,” Aria realized.
 “These students are operating professional-grade equipment.
 They’re exactly who should be documenting middle school athletics.”

-Research Phase 3 — MNPS policy alignment.
-Claude mapped existing policies: community partnership registration through familyandcommunitypartnerships@mnps.org; a Communications Department (led by Chief Communications Officer Sean Braisted) handling all district content approval; explicit student safety and FERPA protocols; technology policies governing equipment and content creation; and the Athletics Department structure including Director Penny Howard.
+Research Phase 3 — DPSD policy alignment.
+Claude mapped existing policies: community partnership registration through familyandcommunitypartnerships@dpsd.org; a Communications Department (led by Chief Communications Officer Shawn Brainsted) handling all district content approval; explicit student safety and FERPA protocols; technology policies governing equipment and content creation; and the Athletics Department structure including Director Penny Howard.
 “Every piece is already in place,” Aria realized.
-“We’re not asking MNPS to create new infrastructure.
+“We’re not asking DPSD to create new infrastructure.
 We’re proposing to use existing systems with a new verification protocol.”

 With research complete, Aria worked with Claude to create formal documentation.
 Unlike Duck.AI’s free-flowing brainstorming, Claude excelled at structured, professional artifacts.
 Document 1 formalized her voice-to-text accident into a rigorous nine-step verification system.